koreezgames/phaser3-i18n-plugin/README.md

 ### Initialize the plugin

-Afther plugin has beeen loaded you need to initialize it.
+After plugin has been loaded you need to initialize it.

 ```javascript
 create () {